gersteinlab/MOAT/README.txt

 1) makefile: The script that compiles the C++ source code.

-2) mutation_burden_emp.cpp: The C++ source code for the serial version of MOAT-a.
+2) moat_a.cpp: The C++ source code for the serial version of MOAT-a.

-3) mutation_burden_emp.cu: The source code for the parallel CUDA version of MOAT-a.
+3) moat_a.cu: The source code for the parallel CUDA version of MOAT-a.

-4) mutation_burden_emp_v9.cpp: The C++ source code for the serial version of MOAT-v.
+4) moat_v.cpp: The C++ source code for the serial version of MOAT-v.

-5) mutation_burden_emp_v9_mpi.cpp: The C++ source code for the parallel OpenMPI version of MOAT-v.
+5) moat_v_mpi.cpp: The C++ source code for the parallel OpenMPI version of MOAT-v.

+6) moatsim.cpp: The C++ source code for the serial version of MOATsim.

+7) moatsim_mpi.cpp: The C++ source code for the parallel OpenMPI version of MOATsim.

-6) p_value_emp.cpp: The C++ source code for doing p-value calculations in MOAT-v.
+8) p_value_emp.cpp: The C++ source code for doing p-value calculations in MOAT-v.

-7) README.txt: This file.
+9) README.txt: This file.
 Contains compilation and usage instructions.

-8) run_moat.cpp: The universal frontend for all versions of MOAT.
-Input checks and organization are performed here before transferring execution into one of the other executables.
+10) run_moat.cpp: The universal frontend for all versions of MOAT.
+Input checks and data organization are performed here before transferring execution into one of the other executables.

-9) variant_permutation_v3.cpp: A collection of helper methods common to all versions of MOAT.
+11) variant_permutation_v3.cpp: A collection of helper methods common to all versions of MOAT.

-10) variant_permutation_v3.h: Header file corresponding to "variant_permutation_v3.cpp" methods.
+12) variant_permutation_v3.h: Header file corresponding to "variant_permutation_v3.cpp" methods.

 (D) Build Instructions